Kingsman: The Secret Service: Box office

-Kingsman: The Secret Service grossed $414.4 million worldwide; $24.2 million of the takings were generated from the UK market and $128.3 million from North America.
+Kingsman: The Secret Service grossed $414.4 million worldwide; it grossed $24.2 million in the United Kingdom and $128.3 million in North America.

-Kingsman opened on 30 January 2015 in the UK, Sweden, Ireland and Malta.
-In the UK the film opened with $6.5 million and debuted at second place (behind Big Hero 6).
-The following weekend it opened in two additional countries: Australia and New Zealand.
-It debuted atop the box office in both countries and had a successful opening in Australia with $3.6 million.
+Kingsman opened on 29 January 2015 in the UK, Sweden, Ireland and Malta.
+In the UK, the film opened with $6.5 million and debuted at second place in the box office (behind Big Hero 6).
+The following weekend, it opened in Australia and New Zealand, debuting atop the box office in both countries; it grossed $3.6 million in its first weekend in Australia.
 In its third weekend, it earned $23 million from 4,844 screens in 39 countries.
-It topped the box office in three countries: Singapore, Hong Kong and Thailand, the rest of which were dominated by Fifty Shades of Grey.
+It topped the box office in three countries: Singapore, Hong Kong and Thailand.
 In its fourth weekend, it expanded to a total of 54 countries and grossed $33.4 million from 5,940 screens.
 Its biggest opener outside of North America was in China, where it earned $27.9 million.
-Other high openings occurred in South Korea ($5.3 million) Russia and the CIS ($3.6 million), Taiwan ($3.4 million), and France ($3.3 million).
+Other high openings occurred in South Korea ($5.3 million), Russia and the CIS ($3.6 million), Taiwan ($3.4 million), and France ($3.3 million).

 In the United States and Canada, the film opened on 13 February and was predicted to debut to around $28 million.
 The film opened in 3,204 cinemas and grossed $10.4 million on its first day, $15.4 million on its second day and $10.4 million on its third day, for a weekend gross of $36.2 million (an $11,300-per-cinema average), finishing second at the box office behind Fifty Shades of Grey.
-During the four-day Presidents Day weekend it grossed $41.8 million.
+During the four-day February Presidents Day weekend, it grossed $41.8 million.